How Facebook Used Science And Empathy To Reach Two Billion Users

 From Sign-Ups To Safety Check And Beyond

 Facebook’s Safety Check feature sprung out of the growth effort in a way the company could never have planned.
 In 2011, it sent a team to Japan to research the needs of consumers in that country, where people used unique local models of phones that made it a special use-case scenario.
 “One week later, literally, the whole Fukushima tsunami disaster happened, so we had to evacuate our engineers,” says Olivan.
-“It was like, some 23 year old guys lost in Tokyo … so we evacuated them to south of Japan.
+“It was like, some 23-year-old guys lost in Tokyo … so we evacuated them to south of Japan.
 They were there in Fukuoka just stranded in a hotel.”

 At a safe remove from the danger, the employees realized that Facebook would be a useful way for people in similar situations to alert friends and family.
 “They basically hacked together Safety Check, which was the first version of the product that we now deploy,” Olivan says.

-Safety Check’s origins may have been a bit of a fluke, but today, Facebook ties its growth measures together with its work to make its service and the world better places in a way that couldn’t be more intentional.
-“Mark [Zuckerberg] wants us to take this data driven, product driven approach and apply that to other problems because it’s not unique, per se, to growth,” says Gleit, who as VP of social good is leading this intermingling of efforts.
+[Zuckerberg] wants us to take this data-driven, product-driven approach and apply that to other problems because it’s not unique, per se, to growth,” says Gleit, who as VP of social good is leading this intermingling of efforts.
 Among her responsibilities: Safety Check, fundraisers, and the steps that Facebook is taking to deal with some of its most serious problems, such as the broadcasting of suicides on Facebook Live.

 The influence of Facebook’s growth team is felt in the fact that Gleit’s social-good projects have metrics attached to them, rather than simply being fuzzy and aspirational.
 “At a high level, we want to drive real world actions, and real world actions are things that actually have some sort of impact in the real world,” she says.
 For the fundraiser feature, for example, the benchmark is the number of dollars that get raised for charity.